How to Set Up OCAD U FortiClient VPN (Mac & Windows)

-IT Services has implemented two-factor authentication for all VPN accounts, with an email being sent with a token code or a Duo push.
+IT Services has implemented two-factor authentication for all VPN accounts, with an email being sent with a token code or a Authenticator push.

 2a.
 An email with the token code will be sent to your OCAD U email

 2b.
-If you are a Duo user, you can check the Duo app on your mobile device and click on "Accept".
+If you are enabled with Azure MFA, you can check the Authenticator app on your mobile device and click on "Approve".

-3. Once you've entered your token code or accepted the Duo push, you'll be logged into the VPN.
+3. Once you've entered your token code or accepted the Authenticator push, you'll be logged into the VPN.

 Frequently Asked Questions (FAQs) and Answers:

 A: If your session keeps disconnecting every minute, the date and time may be incorrect on your machine.
 Please make sure that your date and time on your machine is correct.

 A: When your machine goes to sleep, the VPN connection disconnects.
 You'll have to re-connect the VPN again by signing-in and getting a new session token.

 A: If the error shows up, run the "Vulnerability Scan" again and fix any before proceeding.

 A: If you need assistance with setting up your VPN, please contact the IT Help Desk at email@example.com with a screenshot of your error message and any additional details that you can provide.